An investigation into the effects of Proprioceptive Neuromuscular Facilitation (PNF) Stretching of Hamstring Muscles on the Lumbar Lordosis

 - Thesis

-Jones Bethan, “An investigation into the effects of Proprioceptive Neuromuscular Facilitation (PNF) Stretching of Hamstring Muscles on the Lumbar Lordosis”, Osteopathic Research Web, accessed April 22, 2025, https://library.wso.at/s/orw/item/1771
+Jones Bethan. n.d.
+“An Investigation into the Effects of Proprioceptive Neuromuscular Facilitation (PNF) Stretching of Hamstring Muscles on the Lumbar Lordosis.”, Osteopathic Research Web, accessed December 16, 2025, https://library.wso.at/s/orw/item/1771